 Failure to Launch

 Problems with the weapon started popping up, only after a few of the guns arrived in Britain for testing.
 It seemed that the British army’s standard nine milly ammo at the time was on the +P+ side while the stuff the S&W engineers had worked with was much milder.
 This led to stressing, feeding problems, ejection problems, frowns and head shaking.
-The nail in the coffin though was that at about 1000-rounds, the receiver tube would snap off like a cartoon brought to life.
+The nail in the coffin though was that at about 1000 rounds, the receiver tube would snap off like a cartoon brought to life.
 Smith made design improvements, added a sleeve over the receiver tube, and did other fixes.
 He even went into damage control mode and courted additional trials.
-But never really got the bugs worked out.
+But he never really got the bugs worked out.
 Meanwhile he submitted the new gun to the US military as well, hoping for more success there.

 The US passed on the design, instead selecting a combination of arms that included the vaunted M1 Carbine, the M3 Grease gun, and a redesigned version of the Thompson sub machine gun to do their light work.
 These designs not only worked better than the 1940, but they did not use 9mm to do it.